iiynjgef/iiynjgef.github.io/README.md

 ### Ph.D.
 Student, <a href="https://www.toda.is.i.nagoya-u.ac.jp/">Toda Lab.</a>, Nagoya University

 #### About:
-Ph.D. in Plant Breeding and Genetics with 6 years of research experience in genetics, genomics, and data analysis of crop plants.
-Skilled in experimental design, statistical analysis, handling large genomic data and development and deployment of R/Shiny packages for plant breeding applications.
-Interested in a research or industry role involving genetics, plant breeding, bioinformatics, or Artificial Intelligence for plant breeding.
+Ph.D. in Speech Processing, Speech Generation.
+Interested in a research or industry role involving the Generation Model, LLM, Robust Generation, and AI in Health.
+Besides research, I enjoy hiking, scuba diving, and other outdoor activities.

 <!-- #### Publication Statistics:
 Cumulative Impact Factor: **34.171**